Dunedan/mbp-2016-linux/README.md

 The models with Touch Bar feature an additional USB device, called `iBridge` (`Bus 001 Device 002: ID 05ac:8600 Apple, Inc.`).
-It's the interface to the embedded T1-chip running iOS and providing access to the FaceTime HD camera, the Touch Bar and Touch ID.
+It's the interface to the embedded T1-chip running iOS and providing access to the ambient light sensor, the FaceTime HD camera, the Touch Bar and Touch ID.

 A prerequisite for all devices connected to the iBridge to work is a firmware stored by macOS on the EFI system partition (ESP).
 For the time being